 The conservation coalition, made up of nine leading environmental groups, alleged that DFO failed to legally protect important aspects of critical habitat for southern and northern resident killer whales — such as availability of salmon and the quality of the marine environment.

-“The abundance of salmon, chemical pollution and physical and acoustic disturbance have all been identified as key threats to the critical habitat of resident killer whales,” said Misty MacDuffee of Raincoast Conservation.
+“The abundance of salmon, chemical pollution and physical and acoustic disturbance have all been identified as key threats to the critical habitat of resident killer whales,” said Misty MacDuffee of Raincoast Conservation Foundation.
 “The court has confirmed that DFO is legally required to protect these features.
 Considering the whales in fishing plans is a first step toward this implementation.”

 Critical habitat is defined as the habitat endangered or threatened species need to survive and recover.

 “It remains to be seen what steps DFO will take to protect killer whale habitat, but immediate action is necessary,” said Stephanie Goodwin of Greenpeace.
 “With the Canadian government currently considering a proposal for oil supertankers through critical habitat, B.C.’s killer whales need the government to take action today to ensure they have salmon to eat, clean water to live in, and protection from noise pollution and physical disturbance.”

 “We’re very pleased with the court’s decision, which sends a strong message to DFO to do a better job in the future,” said Susan Howatt, campaigns director for Sierra Club B.C.

 The resident killer whales are made up of two distinct populations that live in B.C. waters year-round.
 The southern resident killer whales are listed as “endangered” with only about 85 members remaining, while approximately 220 “threatened” northern residents survive.
 Both species are listed under Canada’s Species at Risk Act, which requires DFO to create plans for their recovery and protection.